-Pulitzer Prize-winning author of the critically-acclaimed bestsellers The Warmth of Other Suns and Caste
+Pulitzer Prize winner and author of the critically-acclaimed bestsellers The Warmth of Other Suns and Caste

 Photo Credit: Joe Henson

 Isabel Wilkerson, winner of the Pulitzer Prize and the National Humanities Medal, is the author of The New York Times bestsellers The Warmth of Other Suns and Caste: The Origins of Our Discontents.
 A gifted storyteller, Wilkerson captivates audiences with the universal human story of migration and reinvention, as well as the unseen hierarchies that have divided us as a nation, in order to find a way to transcend them.

 She has become an impassioned voice for demonstrating how history can help us understand ourselves, our country and our current era of upheaval.
 In her writing, Wilkerson brings the invisible and the marginalized into the light and into our hearts.
 In her lectures, she explores with authority the need to reconcile America’s karmic racial inheritance — a notion she has expressed in her widely-shared Op-Ed essays in The New York Times.

 Wilkerson captivates audiences with the universal story of migration and the enduring search for the American dream, the origins of our shared commonality.
 She draws a direct link between the leaderless revolution known as the Great Migration and the protest movements for social justice today, both of them responses to unacknowledged and unaddressed history.